AdoDragicevic/custom-state-management/README.md

 ---

-## 1. in our react project we add the below code, responsible for configuring the global store logic (e.g. in src/store/store.js)
+## 1. in your react project add the below code, responsible for configuring the global store logic

+e.g. in src/store/store.js

 ```js
 import { useState, useEffect } from "react";